ankushT369/Clipperboard/README.md

 # Universal Clipboard Sync (Mac, Windows, Linux, Android)

 A Python-based clipboard synchronization tool that works across multiple devices and operating systems.
-It supports text, file path, and file content sharing (with upload/download progress bars) over a shared network.

 This tool allows you to sync your clipboard content across devices using a Flask server and a Python-based clipboard client.